Tram driver and Transport for London to be prosecuted over accident that killed 7

 51 people were injured in the 2016 crash

-The Office of Rail and Road said it is prosecuting Transport for London, FirstGroup-owned Tram Operations Limited and driver Alfred Dorris for alleged health and safety failings relating to the 2016 Croydon tram crash.
+The Office of Rail and Road (ORR) said it is prosecuting Transport for London, FirstGroup-owned Tram Operations Limited and driver Alfred Dorris for alleged health and safety failings relating to the 2016 Croydon tram crash.

+Announcing the charges, the ORR said TfL allegedly “failed to ensure the health and safety of passengers on the Croydon Tramlink network, so far as reasonably practicable”.

+The ORR's chief inspector of railways Ian Prosser said: “Following a detailed and thorough investigation, we've taken the decision to prosecute Transport for London, Tram Operations Limited and driver Alfred Dorris for what we believe to be health and safety failings.

 A jury concluded last year that the seven people died as a result of an accident and were not unlawfully killed.